• Individual Therapy

 Individual therapy gives you space to slow down, make sense of what’s been happening, and build tools that actually fit your life.

-Temperance Psychotherapy offers individual therapy for adolescents and adults in Florida, New Jersey, and Vermont.
+Temperance Psychotherapy offers individual therapy for adolescents and adults in-person in Longwood, FL and virtually throughout Florida.

 What Individual Therapy Can Help With